jhpyle/docassemble/_docs/interviews.md

 author: Dr. Seuss
 {% endhighlight %}

+[YAML]'s simplicity results from its use of simple punctuation marks.
-This is all very simple and readable, but be careful about data that might confuse the computer.
+However, be careful about data that might confuse the computer.
 For example, how should the computer read this shopping list?

 {% highlight yaml %}
 - apples